Taxes for Grads: Do Scholarships Count as Taxable Income?

 Another useful tax deduction you may be able to claim comes from the student loan interest deduction.
 If you used student loans to finance all or part of your college education, the tax code provides the ability for many borrowers to deduct the interest paid on these student loans.

-For 2023, you can deduct the student loan interest paid if your modified adjusted gross income (MAGI) is below $90,000 as a single filer or $185,000 if you file a joint return.
+For 2024, you can deduct the student loan interest paid if your modified adjusted gross income (MAGI) is below $90,000 when filing as Single or $185,000 if you file as Married Filing Jointly.
 The ability to claim the deduction begins to phase out at $75,000 for single filers and $155,000 for joint filers.

 How can I avoid paying taxes on scholarships?